4 ways to create a (crazy) good customer experience strategy.

 This creates loyal customers who spread the good word.
 They'll be your ultimate fans.
 Saving you marketing dollars.

 Before you cheer and crack out the Dom Perignon.
 This task is a continually evolving process to create more brand awareness.
 There will always be steps to improve, delete and add.
-This evolving process allows you to see the little gaps where the journey is confusing, broken or missing completely.
+This evolving process allows you to see the gaps where the journey is confusing, broken, or missing.

-This technique is very thorough, but it's the simplest.
+This technique is comprehensive, but it's the simplest.
 I use it in branding workshops as it allows you to easily see gaps.
 Grab a giant sheet of paper.
-I use a butcher's block, some Sharpies, and a couple of coloured pens.
+I use a butcher's block, Sharpies, and coloured pens.

-On the left, write down "customer meet (insert your brand name)".
+On the left, write "customer meet (insert your brand name)".
 On the right, "customer leaves review".

 It's important not to skip any.

 Once you've written down all the first touchpoints.
-You need to think about progressing people from a cold interaction to a sweaty hot one.
+You must think about progressing people from cold to sweaty, hot interactions.
 You will start seeing actionable touchpoints you need to create, evolve or delete.

 When you've worked out what those touchpoints are, you need to analyse them to see if they align with the early work you've put in.
 Are they communicating the right feelings?
 Have you used your values to communicate with them?

 If it's a phone call, how did it get answered?
 Is there a set structure?
-If it was an email, did the touchpoint elicit an emotive response?
-Is the copy written in your brands language?
+If it were an email, did the touchpoint elicit an emotive response?
+Is the copy written in your brand's language?
 What is the tone of voice?

 If you want a brownie point, customise obscure steps.
-Things like quotes, invoices, 404 pages.
+Things like quotes, invoices, and 404 pages.

-A great example is when the Australian shoe brand Rollies fulfils an online order; the invoice slip they add to the packaging has lines on it, a cool pattern and instructions so you can fold it into a paper aeroplane.
+A great example is when the Australian shoe brand Rollies fulfils an online order; the invoice slip they add to the packaging has lines, a cool pattern and instructions so you can fold it into a paper aeroplane.

 While you hope people don't land on your 404 page regularly, injecting something unexpected is always great.
-I recommend going to Lego, Star Wars, or Dribbble and just adding shipoopi to the end of their URL.
+I recommend going to Lego, Star Wars (Star Wars are blocking me from linking to them), or Dribbble and adding shipoopi to their URLS' end.
 Very fun!

-A 404 page isn't just functional to tell people that you effectively stuffed up.
-You can use it re-direct people and serve them in new ways and entertain them.
+A 404 page isn't just functional to tell people that you are effectively stuffed up.
+You can use it to redirect people, serve them in new ways, and entertain them.

 Are the contents well protected?
 Is there something else you could do?
 Could you slip in a thank you card?
 Have you added stickers?